 Before navigating away from a page, widgets receive

-endLifecycleRequest event is published, before the widget scopes are destroyed through the regular AngularJS mechanism.
+endLifecycleRequest events, before their scope is destroyed through the regular AngularJS mechanism.

 However, when the user simply closes the browser window, this is not always guaranteed.

 If navigating to a new page, the startup process (described above) repeated, starting at step 3.

 Internally, LaxarJS uses a single service to provide HTML, CSS and JSON assets used to instantiate widgets and controls: The file resource provider is used to find out if a given template or stylesheet is available for the current theme.
 It uses file listings (JSON files) to answer these queries without actually going to the web server.
 File listings also contain bundled resources to avoid HTTP requests in production (not during development).
 If your application causes a lot of HTTP requests for widget templates and CSS, it is likely due to a misconfiguration of the file listings.
 The listings are generated by one of the LaxarJS grunt tasks, which are described subsequently.

 LaxarJS Development Tools